subeshb1/Notes/Shell/shell.md

     gif
     jpg
     png

 The loop's parts are:

 * The skeleton `for ...variable... in ...list...; ...body...; done
 * The list of things the loop is to process (in our case, the words gif, jpg, and png).
 * The variable that keeps track of which thing the loop is currently processing (in our case, suffix).
 * The body of the loop that does the processing (in our case, echo $suffix).

+## 4. Save Commands

+You can save commands in a `.sh` file and run then using:

+    bash file.sh

+## 5. Passing file names to script (Arguments)

+We can use special expression `$@` to mean "all of the command-line parameters given to the script".
+Suppose file.sh contains:

+    sort $@ | uniq

+then when the file is run:

+    bash file.sh filename

+the shell replaces `$@` with filename and processes one file.

+You can also pass in multiple arguments as `$1` `$2` and so on.

+Example:

+    head -n $2 $1 | tail -n 1 | cut -d , -f $3  // In a script
+    bash get-field.sh seasonal/summer.csv 4 2 // To execute